Comparative Studies 1100 Introduction to the Humanities: Cross-Cultural Perspectives

 Mendenhall 129 | WF 12:45-2:05 | Miranda Martinez

 Introduction to Latino studies; history, politics, and cultural production of Latino/a communities in the U.S. and its borderlands.
-GE Cultures and Ideas and Diversity: Social Diversity in the US.
 Cross-listed in Spanish 2242.
+GE Cultures and Ideas and Diversity: Social Diversity in the U.S.

 Comparative Studies 2323 Introduction to American Indian Studies

 Explores the legal, cultural, historic, and political foundations, experiences, and perspectives and futures of American Indians in the U.S. Prereq: English 1110 or equiv.
-GE cultures and ideas and diversity soc div in the US course.
+GE Cultures and Ideas; and Diversity: Social Diversity in the U.S.